Pshy0/pshy_merge/README.md

   - [ ] Enable custom maps features in most scripts.
   - [ ] Add commands to give/remove permissions.
   - [ ] Make `!keystats` (no args) gives global stats.
+  - [ ] Requests should not display until a room admin wants to pop some of them.
 - Lower priority/optional (may be delayed):
   - [ ] Rate limits to `pshy_emoticons`.
   - [ ] Make `!disablemodule` safe.